There are plenty of options for RV parks in Florida, and we had a blast gathering our favorites.

-There are several dining options in the campground which are all Disney-themed and build upon the magic of the place.
+There are several dining options located in the campground, which are all Disney-themed and build upon the magic of the place.

 Getting to the theme parks is very convenient from Fort Wilderness as they offer the water ferry to Magic Kingdom.

 If you’re looking to get off the beaten path in the Sunshine State, plan a trip to Highlands Hammock State Park.

 Highlands Hammock offers 118 camping sites that work for both tents or RVs.
 They have electric and water hookups, and there are both pull-through and back-in sites available.

 At Highlands Hammock, you’ll hike through swamps on a wood plank path.
 You’ll see a ton of wildlife, maybe even some alligators.
 This park is very rustic, but the hiking trails make it worth a stop.

 At Highlands Hammock, you can visit a small museum in the park that tells the story about how and why the park was built.
 It was part of the Civilian Conservation Corps back in the 1930’s to put Americans back to work after the Great Depression.

 Heading to the southern end of the state, Miami is a great place to visit.
 Whether you’re looking for night life or family friendly activities, Miami has it.
 Just outside of the craziness of Miami, you’ll find the Miami Everglades RV Resort.

 This resort is a great place to stay because you’re just a short drive from the city, as well as the Everglades National Park.
 That’s another hallmark destination in south Florida.

 Miami Everglades RV Resort has just about everything you could wish for in an RV resort.
 There are full hookup sites, which is a necessity as the electric will be required to run your air conditioning in this heat zone!